cipherstash-archive/activestash/README.md

 ### RSpec matcher

-After a report has been generated, you can use the `encrypt_sensitive_fields` RSpec matcher to verify that a model encrypts fields that were reported as sensitive by `rake active_stash:assess`.
+After a report has been generated, you can use the `encrypt_sensitive_fields` RSpec matcher to verify that a model encrypts fields (using either [Lockbox](https://github.com/ankane/lockbox) or [ActiveRecord Encryption](https://guides.rubyonrails.org/active_record_encryption.html)) that were reported as sensitive by `rake active_stash:assess`.

 First, make sure that the matcher is required in `spec/rails_helper.rb`:
 ```ruby